 You can see some of the sites in videos made by Ken Gibson, a Canadian self-confessed “motorcycle enthusiast and Greek history nut” who visited in 2016.
 Ken is an enthusiastic supporter and he was given a guided tour by Project Coordinator John Crawshaw.
 Click on the image below to see his videos.

 Obtaining Odysseus Unbound on Kefalonia

 In Lixouri you can usually obtain the book as well as visit guidance from Nestoras Gioulatos at Carpe Diem travel agency (26710 93940), about 200m north of the ferry terminal.
-The bookshop Solomos (26710 93522) just south of the river bridge on the high street also usually stocks copies.
+The bookshop Solomos (26710 93522) in the pedestrian shopping area near the Lixouri theatre can also order copies.

 Accommodation and further information

 Many websites provide information about Kefalonia but relatively few contain detailed information about Paliki.
 The Greek Travel Pages provide hotel and apartment listings for all Kefalonia and also Paliki specifically.

 The property agency Kefalonia Real Estate in Argostoli is familiar with the thesis of Odysseus Unbound and is a useful point of contact for visitors, and expert legal advice regarding property transactions is available from the Argostoli practice Lawyers in Kefalonia.

 The travel agency Carpe Diem mentioned above can assist with local practicalities including hotel and villa bookings.
 Package holidays can also be booked via several companies specialising in the island.
 For a description of local religious festivals throughout the year, click here.